Uniformizing Gromov hyperbolic spaces with Busemann functions: Uniformizing the hyperbolic filling

 Similarly, when $h(v) = k$ and $h(w) = k+1$ we have

-while $B(v) \cap B(w) \neq \emptyset$ implies again that $d(v,w) < 2\tau a^{k}$.
+while $B(v) \cap B(w) \neq \emptyset$ implies again that $d(v,w) < 2\tau \alpha^{-k}$.
 Thus in this case we also have

 Now let $\gamma$ be a rectifiable curve joining $x$ to $y$.
 Let $v$ be the first vertex on $\gamma$ met traveling from $x$ to $y$ and let $w$ be the first vertex on $\gamma$ met traveling from $y$ to $x$.
-The assumption $|xy| \geq 2$ implies that we must have $v \neq w$.
-Let $\sigma$ be the subcurve of $\gamma$ from $v$ to $w$ starting from this first occurrence of $v$ and ending at this last occurrence of $w$.
-Let $\{v_{i}\}_{i=0}^{l}$ be the sequence of vertices encountered along the path $\sigma$.
+We first suppose that $v \neq w$.
+We then let $\sigma$ be the subcurve of $\gamma$ from $v$ to $w$ starting from this first occurrence of $v$ and ending at this last occurrence of $w$.
+Let $\{v_{i}\}_{i=0}^{l}$ be the sequence of vertices encountered along the path $\sigma$, noting that by assumption we have $l \geq 1$.
 Then from our calculations above we have